CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### Writing an assertion

-Now we have 2 new pieces of information: booleans and comparisons.
+We now have 2 new concepts: booleans and comparisons.
 From these concepts, we can now write an assertion about the function `formatAs12HourClock`.

 > 🔑 An assertion is a _check_ that our code behaves in a particular way: this check can either be `true` or `false`.

-Up to now we've used the log function off `console`.
+Up to now we've used the log function `console.log`.
 However, we can also write assertions using another function: `console.assert`.
-Let's look at an example using `console.assert`:
+Let's look at an example using this function:

 ```js
 function formatAs12HourClock() {}